dcjulio/dcjulio.github.io/README.md

 ## Portfolio

-I am doing my PhD in Applied Mathematics at the University of Auckland, focusing on Dynamic Systems.
+I am doing my PhD in Applied Mathematics at the University of Auckland, focusing on Dynamical Systems.
 Specifically, my research centres on Chaos Theory, Bifurcation Theory, and Numerical Methods in vector fields and maps.
 My academic journey is driven by a passion for visualising complex mathematical concepts with the aim of presenting them intuitively.

 ***
 ### PhD Research